 Coastal Hazard Impacts at Sisters Beach

-We are shaping how we manage coastal hazard impacts to our public spaces around the creek mouth at Sisters Beach: HAVE YOUR SAY!
-The Sisters Beach coastline is a beautiful
+Project Information We are shaping how we manage coastal hazard impacts to our public spaces around the creek mouth at Sisters Beach.
+The Sisters Beach coastline is a beautiful and

-We are shaping how we manage coastal hazard impacts to our public spaces around the creek mouth at Sisters Beach: HAVE YOUR SAY!
-The Sisters Beach coastline is a beautiful
+Project Information We are shaping how we manage coastal hazard impacts to our public spaces around the creek mouth at Sisters Beach.
+The Sisters Beach coastline is a beautiful and

 “Pause Places” are compositions of locally sourced log seats, rocks and vegetation, carefully located in high profile places to provide attractive places to rest, break a journey, see and learn

-From Monday 5th Feb, eligible residents can have their cat desexed for free.
-Waratah-Wynyard Council (supported by a co-funding grant from the Cradle Coast Authority), the National Desexing Network and
+From Monday 5th Feb 2024, eligible residents can have their cat desexed for free.
+Waratah-Wynyard Council (supported by a co-funding grant from the Cradle Coast Authority), the National Desexing Network

 The Cam River Master Plan will provide Council guidance on the infrastructure and landscaping that will ultimately provide the greatest benefit for all users of the reserve area.